Mary Lou Jepsen: Openwater

 In 2016, she left Facebook and founded Openwater, a firm aiming to use infrared holography to make fMRI-type imaging inside the body practical, at the price level of consumer electronics and in wearable form factors.
 She gave a talk at 2018 TED on the technology behind the Openwater approach.
 At the IGNITION 2018 Conference, Jepsen further discussed the resolution progression of Openwater's MRI machines and the potential for the technology to make advancements in telepathy by allowing users to transmit thoughts and feelings electronically.

-In a 2020 online call, Mary Lou mentioned that openwater devices are actively in the rapid prototyping phase with alpha kits expected August 2020.
+In a 2020 online call, Mary Lou mentioned that Openwater devices are actively in the rapid prototyping phase with alpha kits expected August 2020.
 The Openwater website stated in 2020: "We are starting hospital studies on humans for use as a stroke detector at the end of 2020."
-As of 2020, the final devices were slated to come out sometime in 2021.
+The devices first went into human studies at Hartford Hospital in 2020, and were then refined for the next few years with a multi-center study at Brown University and University of Pennsylvania.